aravindsomaraj/vgg_imagesearch/README.md

 # **Image Search Engine using Python and Jupyter**

+**EDIT: Error with keras package import in the jupyter-notebook file**
+---
+---

 This project is a result of a course on Deep Learning and Convoluted Nueral Networks (CNN), where we build an image search engine using open source Python and Jupyter framework.
 This project includes a Jupyter notebook that uses VGG models of the CNN architecture to extract image embeddings and text embeddings and a Flask web application that allows users to search for specific images.

 ## Features